Warlords

 Once the deed is done, a public boast must be made of the success, at some kind of Function, with the Warlord given the sole credit.
 For Warlords this is often the victory celebration of their own conquests, provided by themselves for their elites and loyalists, though it can also be in the form of a rumor spread by Streetwise or a ballad written and sung publicly as a Dedicated Performance.
 A Warlord also earns a triumphs when they use the Wage War Downtime action and defeat a foe in Warfare.

 The triumphant Warlord earns a Warlord Achievement.
-A Warlord Achievement may be spent as Experience Points on any Boast, used to purchase Mighty Boasts, or may be converted to a Military Unit of their Warriors.
-Converting Warlord Achievements in this way removes them from the total of spent and unspent Achievements.
+A Warlord Achievement may be spent on any Boast, and Mighty Boasts cost two Warlord Achievements.

 Warmongering